ntasso/plaxis-animations/index.md

-# Clay Under Load – A Visual Introduction to Undrained, Consolidation, and Safety Phases
+# Clay Under Load – A Visual Introduction to Plastic, Consolidation, and Safety Phases

 This page presents a simplified numerical model designed to illustrate how saturated soft clay responds to surface loading through three common phases in geotechnical analysis: